 None of this means you should abandon paid search or never run Google Ads.
 For many businesses, especially those in competitive markets or early growth stages, ads are a necessary part of the mix.

-What it does mean is that a budget allocated entirely to paid search, year after year, is building nothing.
+What it does mean is that a budget allocated entirely to paid search, year after year, builds nothing.
 When you stop, you’re back to zero.
-Every dollar invested in owned visibility, by contrast, contributes to an asset that continues working.
+Every dollar invested in owned visibility contributes to an asset that keeps working.

-For local service businesses, the most durable marketing strategy is one that builds organic presence as its foundation and uses paid search tactically, rather than structurally.
+For local service businesses, the most durable marketing strategy builds organic presence as its foundation and uses paid search tactically rather than structurally.
 That shift requires patience and a longer time horizon than most ad campaigns demand.
 But the businesses that make it stop worrying about what happens if ad costs rise, or what happens if they need to cut the marketing budget for a quarter.
 They’ve built something they own.